mohsen1/yek/README.md

 - Uses `.gitignore` rules to skip unwanted files.
 - Uses the Git history to infer what files are important.
 - Infers additional ignore patterns (binary, large, etc.).
-- Splits content into chunks based on either approximate "token" count or byte size.
 - Automatically detects if output is being piped and streams content instead of writing to files.
 - Supports processing multiple directories in a single command.
-- Produces multiple chunks if the content is too large to fit in the LLM context window.
 - Configurable via a `yek.toml` file.

 Yek <a href="https://fa.wikipedia.org/wiki/۱">يک</a> means "One" in Farsi/Persian.